 Butter

 Butter gives you that classic madeleine flavor.
-In this Madeline cookies recipe using cream, butter adds depth and a light melt in your mouth feeling.
+In this Madeline cookies recipe, using cream and butter adds depth and a light melt-in-your-mouth feeling.
 Melt it gently so it blends well with the batter.

 Eggs